ShrihanN343/MyFirstAIProject/README.md

     - IS STRENGHTS AND WEAKNESSES FOR BASELINE OR CLASSICAL??

 - LSTM Network: What makes the LSTM model "standard"?
 Think about its core capability: memory.
-How does an LSTM's ability to "remember" long-term patterns in the data make it theoretically better suited for complex systems like stock markets compared to ARIMA?
+How does an LSTM's ability to "remember" long-term feature associations in the data make it theoretically better suited for complex systems like stock markets compared to ARIMA?
     - LSTM is a type of a recurrent neural network and it has an internal structure called the memory cell.
 This cell structure allows the network to learn over time what information is important to keep versus what important is irrelevant to forget.

 ### Results